12 July 2021

 - The EPRs that define the minimum environmental outcomes that must be achieved during Project delivery (Section 8).

-Compliance with the EMF and EPRs will be mandated and enforced through the contractual arrangements established between the Victorian Government and contractors appointed for delivery of the Project.
-It is also mandated by the terms of the Incorporated Document which require the use and development of the Project to be in accordance with the EMF and EPRs approved by the Minister for Planning.
+Compliance with the EMF and EPRs will be mandated and enforced through the contractual arrangements established between the Victorian Government and contractors appointed for delivery of the Program.
+It is also mandated by the terms of the Incorporated Document which require the use and development of the Program to be in accordance with the EMF and EPRs approved by the Minister for Planning.

-The delivery of the Project is facilitated by the Incorporated Document under the Banyule, Boroondara, Manningham, Nillumbik, Whitehorse, Whittlesea and Yarra Planning Schemes.
+The delivery of the Program is facilitated by the Incorporated Document under the Banyule, Boroondara, Manningham, Nillumbik, Whitehorse, Whittlesea and Yarra Planning Schemes.

 This EMF responds to the relevant requirements of Condition 4.5 of the Incorporated Document, as follows:

 - Condition 4.5.2 requires the EMF to include Environmental Performance Requirements (EPRs) that address the matters listed in Condition 4.5.2.
-The EPRs for the Project are contained in Section 8.
+The EPRs for the Program are contained in Section 8.

 - Condition 4.5.3(b) requires a plan showing the extent of no-go zones where development is prohibited.
 A plan showing the extent of no-go zones is provided in Section 5.